trinity-18/trinity-garden/README.md

-How the Script Works
+# How the Script Works
 API Call: The script sends a GET request to the job search API using the requests library.
 It includes the required API key in the headers and passes search parameters (for "Cybersecurity" jobs in the U.S.).
-Each job listing contains the full job description in plain text and HTML, the job title, publication time, company name, source and application URL.
+Each job listing contains the full job description in:
+    plain text and HTML
+    the job title
+    publication time
+    company name
+    source
+    application URL.
 The salary range is provided when it's available.
-The salary type has 5 possible values: "yearly", "monthly", "weekly", "daily" and "hourly".
+The salary type has 5 possible values:
+    "yearly"
+    "monthly"
+    "weekly"
+    "daily"
+    "hourly".
 With this code it only returns 10 listings for cybersecurity.

 Parse Response: The response, which comes in JSON format, is parsed.
 The relevant job data is located under the jobs key in the JSON structure.